Lumasonic/Lumasonic/docs/01-Installation/02-installing-plugins.md

 ---

 ### Installation
 Please download appropriate VSTs for desired OS from the [binaries](../../binaries) folder.
-We recommend downloading all plugins (PrismVST, PrismAudioBus, PrismMonitor, and PrismReference).
+Unzip somewhere to reveal all plugins (PrismVST, PrismAudioBus, PrismMonitor, and PrismReference), the follow the instructions for your OS below.

+Then follow the instructions laid out in the [Prism Studio](../02-Prism-Studio/01-introduction.md) docs to finish the configuration in your DAW.

+---

 #### Windows

 Copy VSTs to `C:\Program Files\Common Files\VST3` directory (this will require admin privileges).
 Feel free to create a subdirectory called `Lumasonic` and place the plugins there for organization.

+Download and unzip [PrismStudio_LicenseKeyFiles.zip](../../binaries/license/PrismStudio_LicenseKeyFiles.zip).
+Copy the `PrismProductManager` directory to `C:\Users\YOURUSERNAME\AppData\Roaming\PrismProductManager` (replacing YOURUSERNAME with the appropriate local user).

+---

 #### macOS